 Traffic which doesn't want to visit this service area is directed to "alternative services", further down the A904, at Ferrymuir.

-Catering: Queens Crossing Brewers Fayre, McDonald's Drive Thru Amenities: Premier Inn Outdoor Space: Children's Play Area and dining area in restaurant; public footpath connections Forecourt: BP, M&S Simply Food, Wild Bean Café, Car Wash, Free Cash Machine
+Catering: Queens Crossing Brewers Fayre, McDonald's Drive Thru Amenities: Premier Inn Outdoor Space: Children's Play Area and dining area at McDonald's; public footpath connections Charging Points: bp pulse 150kW CCS & 22kW Type 2 Forecourt: BP, M&S Simply Food, Wild Bean Café, Car Wash, Free Cash Machine

 Short stay customer parking is provided for cars at all facilities.
 No HGV parking is available.